 - It may be given to you for other reasons.
 Talk with the doctor.

-- If you have any of these health problems: Inflammatory bowel disease or a stomach or bowel ulcer.
+- If you have ever had any of these health problems: Inflammatory bowel disease or a stomach or bowel ulcer or bleeding.

 - If you will be getting anesthesia or having surgery.

 - If you have bleeding in the stomach or bowel.